construction Contact Service email General Contact public Contact Sales travel_explore Contact Partner

 Nanoparticle measurement

-GRIMM nanoparticle measurement systems include nanoparticle counters and nanoparticle spectrometers for use in a wide range of applications.
+GRIMM AEROSOL nanoparticle measurement systems include nanoparticle counters and nanoparticle spectrometers for use in a wide range of applications.
 In addition, our product portfolio in the area of nanoparticle measurement also includes aerosol generators and a range of aerosol neutralizers.

 Sizing and counting of nanoparticles